I am a Mdewakanton Dakota rights activist with several

 decided not to give an oral

-account of this battle in their public discourse with non-Indians.
+account of this battle in their public discourse with non-Indigenous people.
 And it seems to me that the

 Nebraska Santee (Dakota) Tribe,